 heap).

 Allocate u address units of contiguous data space.
-The initial contents of the data space is undefined.
+This data space is not initialized.
 If the allocation is successful, a-addr is the start address of the allocated region and wior is 0.
-If the allocation fails, a-addr is undefined and wior is a non-zero I/O result code.
+If the allocation fails, a-addr is arbitrary and wior is a non-zero I/O result code.

 Return the region of data space starting at a-addr to the